SmokinCaterpillar/pypet/doc/source/introduction.rst

 As in the example code snippet in the next subsection, the environment will provide a :class:`~pypet.trajectory.Trajectory` container for you to fill in your parameters.
-During the execution of your simulation with individual parameter combinations a so called :class:`~pypet.trajectory.SingleRun` container (a reduced version of the *trajectory* containing only one particular parameter combination) can be used to store results.
+During the execution of your simulation with individual parameter combinations the trajectory can also be used to store results.
-All data that you hand over to a *trajectory* or *single run* is automatically stored into an HDF5 file by the :class:`~pypet.storageservice.HDF5StorageService`.
+All data that you hand over to a *trajectory* is automatically stored into an HDF5 file by the :class:`~pypet.storageservice.HDF5StorageService`.

 .. image:: figures/layout.png